CTM Risk Management in Shipping

 Step-by-Step Workflow of the CTM Shipping Process

-1. Fund Request by Shipowner
+1. Back Inquire by Shipowner

-2. Banking Channel Verification
+2. Keeping cash Channel Verification

-3. Agent Cash Withdrawal
+3. Ace Cash Withdrawal

-4. Secure Delivery to Vessel
+4. Secure Transport to Vessel

-5. Master’s Acknowledgment
+5. Master’s Acknowledgement

 6. Documentation and Reporting